xeoth/random/reddit-stylesheet/readme.md

 # Reddit Stylesheet Updater

-Allows for fetching a sub's stylesheet, editing it in vscode, and updating it.
+Allows for fetching a sub's stylesheet, editing it locally, and sending it back to the server.

 This project took me longer than expected, but I'm happy with the result.